 Try These Ideas, Too!

 The first rule of the tortilla roll-up club is that there are no rules.
-If you like the flavors and you can roll it up in a tortilla, you can make it any kind of pinwheel.
+If you like the flavors and can roll it up in a tortilla, you can create your own pinwheel recipe.
 Here are some variations you might like, too.

-I hope you give this recipe a try the next time you want to make some easy finger food for a get-together.
+I hope you try this recipe the next time you want to make some easy finger food for a get-together.
 You can’t go wrong with tortilla roll-ups!

 More Easy Appetizers